-This estimate may change at lodgment depending on when the estimate was obtained or what other information is available at lodgment for Council to determine your correct fees.
-When you lodge your application please be aware of this as you may need to pay more or less at the actual time of lodgment.
+This estimate may change at lodgement depending on when the estimate was obtained or what other information is available at lodgement for Council to determine your correct fees.
+When you lodge your application please be aware of this as you may need to pay more or less at the actual time of lodgement.

 The fees that are charged may be made of up Wollongong City Council fees and other state government fees.
 Accordingly you may be required to pay some of these fees by a separate cheque.

 4. Drawings - A minimum of five sets of drawings must be prepared for the proposed development.
 These must include:

 - A site plan showing the location of the development within a building or within the locality.
 The site plan should also identify the site, streets, adjoining properties and a northpoint.

 - Plans showing the details of the proposed development in relation to adjoining premises and streets if applicable.
 If the proposal is for part of a floor of a building only, the floor plan of the whole floor must be provided.

 - Elevations showing the view of the development from all sides in relation to adjoining premises (not required where there is no new work proposed).

 - Sections through appropriate areas of the site (not required where there is no new work proposed).